SteveMacenski/slam_toolbox/paper.md

 Developments in the field of mobile robotics and autonomous driving have resulted in robots and vehicles in retail stores, hospitals, warehouses, on the roads, and on sidewalks.
 These deployed areas are both dynamic and frequently massive in scale.
-The average size of a Walmart store is over 16,000 m^2 [CITATION NEEDED] and a single square block in Chicago is over 21,000 m^2 [CITATION NEEDED].
+The average size of a Walmart store is over 16,000 $m^{2}$ [CITATION NEEDED] and a single square block in Chicago is over 21,000 $m^{2}$ [CITATION NEEDED].
 Retail and warehouse spaces can change drastically throughout the year and the state of roadways can be changing by the hour.
+Much work has been made to address changing environments in robot perception [CITATION NEEDED STVL], but less has been built in open-source to represent maps of dynamic spaces.

 For fully autonomous deployed systems to operate in these large and changing environments, they require tools that can be used to accurately map a given area it operates within, update it over time, and scale to handle some of the largest indoor and outdoor spaces imaginable.
-The field of Simultaneous Localization and Mapping (SLAM) aims to solve this problem using a variety of sensor modalities.
+The field of Simultaneous Localization and Mapping (SLAM) aims to solve this problem using a variety of sensor modalities, including: laser scanners, radars, cameras, and IMUs.
 The most common sensors used for localization and mapping in industrial environments is the laser scanner.
 [CITATION NEEDED] SLAM methods using laser scanners are generally considered the most robust in the SLAM field and can provide accurate positioning in the presence of dynamic obstacles and changing environments.
 [CITATION NEEDED]